peviitor-ro/setup_local_environment/README.md

 # setup_local_environment
 scripts to setup the local environment

-**Assuming** you have WAMP installed on your Windows machine on port 81
+**Assuming** you have WAMP installed on your Windows machine on port 81 in C:\wamp64\

-to setup the local environment you will need:
+to setup the local environment you will need to:

 - [ ] install SOLR on local machine